smithandrewl/awesome-ideas/README.md

   - [Naive Bayes spam filtering](https://en.wikipedia.org/wiki/Naive_Bayes_spam_filtering)

 ## Other
+### Collection Manager
+Create a graphical application to manage collections (rock, stamp, shell).

+The tool should:

+  - Allow multiple collections to be created
+  - Allow multiple views for a collection
+  - Show images for each item (if any)

+ Bonus:

+   - Allow for the export to multiple formats (pdf, html, etc)

 ### Maze Generator
 Create a graphical application to randomly [create a maze](https://en.wikipedia.org/wiki/Maze_generation_algorithm) with one entrance and one exit.